Adelic line bundles on quasi-projective varieties: Restricted analytic spaces

 Here the first arrow is injective by Proposition \ref{injection1}.
-The second arrow is injective, since a norm-equivalent Green's function over $X^\an$ is determined by its restriction to $X^\an\setminus X^\an_{\iota(\Spec \ZZ)}$ by Lemma \ref{density}, and the latter is determined by its restriction to $X^\ran$ by norm-equivariance. \end{proof}
+The second arrow is injective since a norm-equivalent Green function on $X^\an$ is determined by its restriction to $X^\an\setminus X^\an_{\iota(\Spec \ZZ)}$ by Lemma \ref{density}, and the latter is determined by its restriction to $X^\ran$ by norm-equivariance. \end{proof}